This post may contain affiliate links. Please read our disclosure policy.

-WW Recipe of the Day: Fresh Cranberry Relish with Orange, Apple & Walnuts
+WW Recipe of the Day: Fresh Cranberry Relish with Orange, Apple and Walnuts

 An easy, fresh and tangy alternative to canned cranberry sauce, I love the fresh flavors in this easy Weight Watchers cranberry relish.